Applying store credit (legacy)

 You create store credit by passing creditAmount

-request.
-The value you pass represents the amount of store credit you're extending to the customer.
+or request.
+The value you pass represents the store credit amount you're extending to the customer.

 You can only send creditAmount